 Do some reflecting on your recent activities and ask yourself – have I substantially increased my exercise intensity?
 Have I significantly changed my diet?
 Did I start any new medications?
 There’s a variety of reasons why your period may be late, so keep breathing, stay aware of any changes in your body or activities, and – if it gets to the point where you’re really worried – check in with your doctor.

-If you don’t want to be pregnant and just want your period back, then call carafem!
+If you don’t want to be pregnant, then contact carafem!

-We talk with you about your options, and can oftentimes make next-day appointments.
+You can call carafem 24/7 with your questions at (855) Say-Cara.
+We talk with you about your options.
+Oftentimes you can make next-day appointments for in-office care.
 If you decide that you don’t want to be pregnant (and you are less than 11 weeks along), then we’re happy to guide you through the process of a calm, educational, and non-judgmental abortion experience.

 If you continue your pregnancy